 Think: who?
 And really imagine who was there with you.

-Think: what?
-And really imagine what you were doing.
+Think: what: and really imagine what you were doing Think: where?

-Think: where?
 And add in some details about the place.

-Draw it and then write more and more!
+Draw it and then write more and more and more!

 Who?
+Where?
 What?
-Where?

-(Remind the writer to use details in her pictures and words.)
+(Remind the writer to use details in his pictures and words.)

 You might leave a copy of a page of your writing that has details in the picture and in the words.
-On top of the writing you can write, with a bold marker pen, "Who?"
-"What?" and "Where?"
+On top of the writing you can write, with bold marker pen, "Who?"
+"Where?" and "What?"
 Arrows from those words can point to details about the people, the place, the activity.